odu-cs432-websci/public/spr21/HW2.md

 ## Assignment

-Write a report that answers the following questions.
-Make sure to include a description of how you addressed the questions and any interesting findings that you discover from your analysis.
+Write a report that answers and *explains how you arrived at the answers* to the following questions.
+Make sure to include any interesting findings that you discover from your analysis.

 Your GitHub repo should include all scripts, code, output files, images needed to complete the assignment.